The-Marcy-Lab-School/2-1-encapsulation-factories-closure/README.md

 </details><br>

-## Consistency & Predictability — 5 minutes
+## Designing A Consistent & Predictable Interface — 5 minutes

 **Consistency** and **predictability** are major goals in software engineering.
 This is what motivates us to write pure functions in functional programming.
 It is just as important in OOP.